 Urban land use refers to spatial distribution of social and economic activities.
-Accordingly, an up-to-date land use inventory is frequently required to facilitate urban planning and growth patterns as well as monitoring of urban expansion.
+Accordingly, an up-todate land use inventory is frequently required to facilitate urban planning and growth patterns as well as monitoring of urban expansion.
 A study by the Department of Resource Surveys and Remote Sensing (DRSRS 1994) identified eight major land-use classes in Nairobi.
-These include Residential

-Use Industrial, commercial and service centres, Infrastructure land use, Recreational areas, urban agriculture as well as Water bodies and riverine areas.
+These include Residential use Industrial, commercial and service centres, Infrastructure land use, Recreational areas, urban agriculture as well as Water bodies and riverine areas.
+The proposed site is for residential purposes and some commercial use based on the general survey in the area.